dangoslen/dangoslen-me-site/content/blog/re-learning-ansible-from-scratch.md

 The place Ansible falls short is really _orchestration_.
 Orchestration is used to describe not just the state of a single machine, but how a fleet of machines are all updated to accomplish a larger goal.
 An example of orchestration is updating each machine in a specific order.
 This can be done in Ansible, but it usually requires running playbooks limited to specific hosts.

 The other large issue with Ansible that I have found is it can easily feel like "cobwebs" or "spagetti".
-Vars can come from seemingly anywhere and be overridden at every level according to Ansible's [var precendence rules]().
+Vars can come from seemingly anywhere and be overridden at every level according to Ansible's [var precendence rules](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable).
 As the complexity of an environment grows, the complexity of the vars needed also grows.
 While powerful and flexible, most times that I have bashed my head with Ansible is when a var I thought had a specific value gets overridden in a place I didn't think would apply.

 ## What To Pay Attention To When Reviewing Ansible
 With all of these pitfalls, it can be difficult to effectively review Ansible code changes.
 I've found that a few things can help.

-* **Var Precedence** - I've mentioned this several times already, but it is the most crucial thing to understand in Ansible.
+* **Var Precedence** - I've mentioned this several times already, but [variable precedence] (https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable) is such a crucial thing to understand in Ansible.
 If you understand this poorly, you will spend hours at the keyboard not understanding why that value keeps chaging on you.

-* **Keep Organized Host Groups** - you use host groups to target the hosts you want specific plays and tasks to run on.
+* **Host Group Organization** - you use host groups to target the hosts you want specific plays and tasks to run on.
 You should know how they are organized!
 If you see changes that make it confusing to identify which host(s) a play will run on, speak up.

-* **Be Pedantic About Var Names** -
+* **Var Names** - variable names come up in almost all forms of code reviews, but in Ansible this is especially true.
+Vars in Ansible are set to either global scope, play scope, or host scope, but you will quickly discover that varialbes get referenced all over the play and it can be hard to keep track.
+My recommendation is to name vars with specific intention and keep them as close to the context of a host or play as possible.
+Prefixing vars from your vault with `vault_` is also a pattern I have used with a lot of success.

+---